-- Major changes in the routine or environment occur, such as when a child's caregiver changes, or when moving to a new house, or even going on vacation.
+- Major changes in the routine or environment occur, such as when a child's caregiver changes, when the family is moving, or when a parent leaves because of military duty.

 All parents have times when they feel exhausted, frustrated, angry, sad, or overwhelmed.
-Recognize that this is a normal part of being human and a parent.
+This is a normal part of being human and a parent.
 But if these feelings become too much for you to handle alone, keep your child safe by getting help.
 For example, when your emotions are too much for you to handle alone, you may not have the energy or desire to watch your child as closely as you should.
-Some parents injure their children when their emotions cause them to shake, hit, or push them.
-This can result in such problems as shaken baby syndrome, which can cause permanent brain damage or even death.
+And some parents injure their children when their emotions cause them to shake, hit, or push them.

-Call 911 right away if you feel you are about to injure yourself or your child.
+Call 911 right away if you feel that you are about to injure yourself or your child.

 Places to go for help include:

-- Your family health professional (such as a family medicine doctor).
+- Your family health professional (such as a family medicine doctor or pediatrician).